emilk/egui/README.md

 ### Official integrations

-If you making an app, your best bet is using [`eframe`](https://github.com/emilk/egui/tree/master/eframe), the official egui framework.
-It lets you write apps that works on both the web and native. `eframe` is just a thin wrapper over `egui_web` and `egui_glium` (see below).
+If you're making an app, your best bet is using [`eframe`](https://github.com/emilk/egui/tree/master/eframe), the official egui framework.
+It lets you write apps that work on both the web and native. `eframe` is just a thin wrapper over `egui_web` and `egui_glium` (see below).

 These are the official egui integrations: